 Case A) The target NG-RAN supports MBS.
 Step 3 applies and step 4 is skipped.

 3. SMF to UPF: The SMF invokes N4 Session Modification procedure with the UPF (PSA) only for unicast PDU Session.

+5. SMF to AMF: If MBS assistance information is available at SMF, the SMF includes this MBS assistance information.

+Editor Note: It is ffs whether, the MBS assistance information should be provided in the PDU session modification or piggy-backed in the path switch ACK.